 The following are worth carrying, especially on trips, to keep your skin in good condition:

-A bouldering pad is a pretty essential piece of equipment for bouldering outdoors especially if the landing are rocky or the problems are high.
+A bouldering pad or mat is a pretty essential piece of equipment for bouldering outdoors especially if the landing are rocky or the problems are high.

 Most pads consist of a thick layer of soft foam and a thinner layer of hard foam.
 The hard foam is usually on top (i.e. the side you land on) as this spreads the impact which is then absorbed by the soft foam.
 They vary in size and the most suitable pad for you depends on factors such as how far the walk is, how high the problems are, if you boulder alone, how big your car is etc.